12jasmine/E-commerce-SQL-Project/README.md

 🛒 E-Commerce SQL Project

-This project is a full-fledged **SQL-based e-commerce database designed to simulate real-world online shopping operations.
+The project **SQL-based e-commerce** database designed to simulate real-world online shopping operations.
 It includes everything from table creation to complex queries and views.

 ---

-## 📐 Entity Relationship Diagram (ERD)
+## Entity Relationship Diagram (ERD)

 The database includes:
 - Customers